 Ear correction surgery, also known as pinnaplasty or otoplasty, is a relatively straight-forward procedure which can solve the problem once and for all.
 It can be used to pin prominent ears, reduce large ears as well as treat lop ear, when the tip seems to fold down and forward, as well as cupped ear, where the ear is unusually small.
 Patients with shell ear, in which the natural folds and creases are missing, can also undergo surgery.

-We will discuss the right approach when you attend your initial consultation, so you know what to expect.
+If you are seeking ear pinning in Manchester or ear surgery in Manchester we will discuss the right approach when you attend your free consultation, so you know what to expect.

 Generally, ear pinning surgery takes two to three hours and can be carried out as a day-patient, although an overnight stay can be arranged, if preferred, while the effects of the anaesthetic fully wear off.

 The actual procedure involves a small incision in the back of the ear to expose the cartilage which is then sculpted and bent back towards the head.
 Non-removable stitches may be used to help maintain the new shape.

 Occasionally it may be necessary to remove a larger piece of cartilage to provide a more natural-looking fold.
 However, sometimes it may not be necessary to remove cartilage at all – a new shape can be created by making an incision in the back of the ear, removing skin and using stitches to fold the cartilage back on itself.
 All of this would be cleared when you come in for your otoplasty Manchester consultant meeting.

 In most cases, ear surgery will leave a faint scar in the back of the ear that will fade over time.
 We believe that we offer our patients who undergo our ear pinning Manchester or ear surgery Manchester services have the best chance at a speedy recovery and the faintest possible scaring.